Golf is a sport known for its green landscapes and carefully maintained courses.

 Destruction and deforestation

 The construction of new golf courses frequently requires large pieces of land, which can lead to deforestation and the destruction of natural ecosystems.
 Golf courses are known for clearing forests to make room for their golfing lawns.
 They then add imported turf into the space to maintain the beautiful green grass you often see.
-This practice not only affects wildlife by destroying natural habitats but also reduces carbon storage or carbon sequestration — a method for removal of carbon dioxide from the air — which contributes to climate change.
+This practice not only affects wildlife by destroying natural habitats but also reduces carbon storage or carbon sequestration — a method for removal of carbon dioxide from the air — which contributes to the climate crisis.

 However, a growing movement toward creating eco-friendly courses focuses on reducing land clearance and protecting existing ecosystems during the design and development phases.
 A simple solution to this issue would be to reduce the usage of turf.
 By allowing native plants, shrubs, and trees to grow in certain areas of the golf course, we could see natural ecosystems flourish while also having lower-maintenance courses.
 These spaces would require less water, less chemicals, and ultimately minimal upkeep.